 3. Sex– Again, this is not the time to make a “brag” list or anything like that.
-Most addicts have some sex related past actions that they are ashamed of or feel like they need to apologize for.
-The recovery community refers to the sex part of a 4th step as a way to shape a solid and sound ideal for future relationships or sex based behaviors.
-For instance, if a person who had casual sex when using or drinking completes an inventory, they would hypothetically learned or realized that they didn’t like their old behaviors and would remain abstinent for a period of time and then only engage physically with a true partner in a romantic bond.
+Most addicts have some sex-related past actions that they are ashamed of or feel like they need to apologize for.
+The recovery community refers to the sex part of the 4th step as a way to shape a solid and sound ideal for future relationships or sex-based behaviors.
+For instance, if a person who had casual sex when using or drinking completes an inventory, they would hypothetically learn or realized that they didn’t like their old behaviors and would remain abstinent for a period of time and then only engage physically with a true partner in a romantic bond.
 This would represent great progress.
 I am not going to go into great detail here due to subject matter that is private and can be viewed as sensitive by some so let’s just say it is an important process for people in recovery.

-This is just a tiny snap shot of what is discussed in a 4th step.
+This is just a tiny snapshot of what is discussed in a 4th step.
 This is a tangible, written process that can take 1-2 weeks to complete.
-Anyone who completes a 4th step is an inspiration to others because of the courage they displayed to look within.
+Anyone who completes the 4th step is an inspiration to others because of the courage they displayed to look within.
 Treatment helps provide that confidence.

 See you next month!

 **Please note that all matter stated here is that of an independent writer and does not represent the River Source trying to re-define the steps, this is simply a look at how treatment uses the 12 steps.
 In support of that purpose, only a synopsis of each step will be included every month.
 For a list of the 12 steps and the accurate definitions please contact AA world services or obtain a copy of the book “Alcoholics Anonymous”.**